How to Repot your Houseplant

 Some of the links in this post may be affiliate links.

-So let’s get to it!
-I do have some fun and informative how-to pictures in the last half of this blog, but please keep reading all of the following important information in the meantime.
+So let's get to it!
+I have some informative how-to pictures in the last half of this post, but please keep reading all of the following important information in the meantime.

 How Do I Know When My Houseplant Needs Repotting?